 GeneCards Summary for FGG Gene

 FGG (Fibrinogen Gamma Chain) is a Protein Coding gene.
-Diseases associated with FGG include fgg-related congenital afibrinogenemia and dysfibrinogenemia.
-Among its related pathways are Signaling by GPCR and Hemostasis.
+Diseases associated with FGG include fibrinogen deficiency, congenital and hypofibrinogenemia, familial.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and protein binding, bridging.
 An important paralog of this gene is FIBCD1.

 UniProtKB/Swiss-Prot for FGG Gene

 Together with fibrinogen alpha (FGA) and fibrinogen beta (FGB), polymerizes to form an insoluble fibrin matrix.
 Has a major function in hemostasis as one of the primary components of blood clots.
 In addition, functions during the early stages of wound repair to stabilize the lesion and guide cell migration during re-epithelialization.
 Was originally thought to be essential for platelet aggregation, based on in vitro studies using anticoagulated blood.
 However, subsequent studies have shown that it is not absolutely required for thrombus formation in vivo.
 Enhances expression of SELP in activated platelets via an ITGB3-dependent pathway.
 Maternal fibrinogen is essential for successful pregnancy.
 Fibrin deposition is also associated with infection, where it protects against IFNG-mediated hemorrhage.
 May also facilitate the antibacterial immune response via both innate and T-cell mediated pathways.